-William is a research fellow at INL and works in the Natural and Artificial Photonic Structures and Devices Group (Department of Nanophotonics).
-He is working on natural photonic structures as well as nanofabricated analogues, or biomimetic structures, to investigate light harvesting for photosynthesis.
-His focus will be on designing and building a multi-use microscopy system suitable for simultaneous spectroscopy and photosynthesis fluorescence studies and fabrication of nanostructures for the investigation of fluorescent behaviour of photosynthesising systems.
+William Wardley is a Research Fellow at INL and works in the Natural and Artificial Photonic Structures and Devices Research Group.
+He is working on natural photonic structures as well as nanofabricated analogues, or biomimetic structures, to investigate light-harvesting for photosynthesis.

 William studied Chemical Physics (MPhys) at the University of Sheffield before taking up a PhD at King’s College London.
 The subject of his thesis was the design, fabrication and characterization of plasmonic nanostructures and metamaterials in the ultraviolet, which involved the design and construction of an ultraviolet spectroscopy lab.
 He then continued as a post-doc at King’s, both continuing and extending the work of his thesis and also working on making metamaterials in unusual places, such as the end of an optical fibre and on the curved surfaces of lenses.

 What inspired you to pursue a career in science?

 I don’t know if I was ever inspired to pursue science for any reason other than I always really enjoyed it, it was my favourite subject at school and I wanted to continue to learn and use it in at least my degree.
 After finishing my 1st degree I went away from research for a while, I did a variety of other jobs for a few years including a bit of teaching, which meant I was never completely away from science but missed doing actual research.
 So I applied to do a PhD, and haven’t really looked back.